mirogon/docs/git/doc/doc_git.md

 ## **Stage or Unstage files**

-### Stage/Track files
+### Stage files

     git add < file/directory >

-starts to track/stage the file/s or files in a directory
+starts to stage the file/s or files in a directory

 ### Unstage file